Mission, Vision, and Values

-Protection of the public with regard to ethical and competent laboratory services through regulation and leadership of the medical laboratory technologist (MLT) profession.
+Protection of the public through ethical and competent laboratory services by regulation and leadership of the medical laboratory technologist (MLT) profession.

-- Integrity: The College will conduct itself in a fair and honest manner.
-Our business will be conducted in a transparent manner to our members and the public.
+- Integrity: The College will conduct itself in a fair, honest, and transparent manner to our members and the public.

-- Accountability: We must be accountable to the public, government, and our members by following policy and conducting investigations in a fair, equitable and confidential manner.
+- Accountability: The College will be accountable to the public, government, and our members by following policy and conducting investigations in a fair, equitable and confidential manner.

 The College of Medical Laboratory Technologists of Manitoba is established as a body corporate.

 Duty to serve the public interest